Fear of “The Other”

 There are rare moments in my life when I experience a great and mysterious intensity.
 Perhaps that is the longing Newell speaks of.
 I recall someone else calling it those thin places where we feel God’s presence most profoundly.
 I can’t describe the emotions except that they are overwhelming, and somehow I know God is working in this messy heart of mine.

-When I start to judge others, I sense God’s tug on my heart to “see” them as he sees them; to look beyond their actions to their hearts where He resides.
+When I start to judge others, I sense God’s tug on my heart to “see” them as He sees them; to look beyond their actions to their hearts where He resides.
 The peace that it brings to my own heart is beyond words!

 1 Corinthians 13:4-8 tells us, “Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails.”